informalsystems/cosmos.nix/README.md

     let pkgs = import nixpkgs {
             system = "x86_64-linux"; # Or whatever system you are on overlays = [
-                cosmos-nix.overlays.cosmosNixLib # Provides just the nix utility lib cosmos-nix.overlays.cosmosNix    # Provides all the cosmos packages provided by cosmos.nix cosmos-nix.overlay               # The default overlay gives you everything in the previous two combined ];
+                cosmos-nix.overlays.cosmosNixLib       # Provides just the nix utility lib cosmos-nix.overlays.cosmosNixPackages  # Provides all the cosmos packages provided by cosmos.nix cosmos-nix.overlay                     # The default overlay gives you everything in the previous two combined
+            ];
         }
     in ...